yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

     if targetActor.LuaFileName == "MyActor.lua" then
         local uses = tonumber(targetActor:GetReplicatedVar("UsesLeft"))
         if uses and uses > 0 then
+			-- This defines the InteractionString and bCanInteract values ONLY FOR THE CLIENT that executed this event by looking at the Actor
+			-- Since every client figures this out for themselves, you can allow for different interactions or block interaction completely
-            targetActor.InteractionString = "Use (" .. uses .. " left)"
-            targetActor.bCanInteract = true
+			-- depending on the team, class, or other variables of the player who is trying to interact with it targetActor.InteractionString = "Use (" .. uses .. " left)" targetActor.bCanInteract = true
         else